Estimated reading time: 3 min.

 The debts that cause credit collectors to call you are now discharged, right?
 Once you’ve filed for bankruptcy, it is true that these calls should immediately stop.
 In reality, this may not be the case, and you may find yourself screening the same calls you did before, perhaps with a little more ease but with just as much annoyance.
 Luckily, you may be able to work with the same lawyer you trusted to help you complete your bankruptcy claim to discuss this and other issues after bankruptcy is completed.

-What is this?
-The purpose of an automatic stay is to protect you from phone calls, emails, and letters that are attempting to collect debts from you that you may find annoying at best and harassing at worst.
 Ongoing attempts to contact you regarding your debt by the creditor is illegal from this point forward and should cease unless the creditor has expressed permission of the court.
 With best intentions assumed, creditors use software systems that may take a little time to catch up to the automatic stay order.
 However, there may be other debt collectors that simply choose to ignore the law and continue to contact you for what is owed no matter what.

 - Read more about How to find and fix common errors on your credit report